Santha Payne BA, BACP Accredited.

 - Relationships within the family

 I have 15 years of experience of working with young people in a variety of settings including Young Offender Institutes and Children's Homes within the Looked After System.
+I currently work within the Highfield Young People’s unit at the Wareneford Hospital in Oxford.
 I also work with young people from varying backgrounds in private practise where issues such as social anxiety and bullying are now causing young people as much difficulty as worries about self image or academic pressure from school.
 I work with individuals to help navigate the new and demanding pressures they face as young people in the cyber age with all this entails in terms of image and social expectation and accessibility from smart devices.
 This generation of young people now face greater social pressures than previous ones and are witness to and deluged by images and invitations to join the very adult world often at a daunting rate.
 I work with young people to assist and support them in managing their stress levels and how to navigate through this very different cyber landscape.

 I also offer therapy with horses using an Equine Experiential model to support individuals with anxiety and trauma or those who have lost commence after an abusive relationship.
 For further information please email me.